Zukurai-Kushal/calculator/README.md

-A website that serves as a calculator, with UI that mimics a real calculator
+Calculator Doodle

+A website with a simple calculator with a "doodle" theme, the calculator accepts 2 inputs and returns a number rounded to 3 decimal places.
+It also has keyboard input enabled!